 The availability of the wind and solar resources affects the financial performance of the wind and solar facilities, which may impact the Company's overall financial performance.
-Due to the variable nature of the wind and solar resources, the Company cannot predict the availability of the wind and solar resources and the potential variances from expected performance levels from quarter to quarter.
-To the extent the wind and solar resources are not available at expected levels, it could have a negative impact on the Company's financial performance for such periods.
+Due to the variable nature of the wind and solar resources, the Company cannot predict the availability of the wind and solar resources are not available at expected levels, it could have a negative impact on the Company's financial performance for such periods.